-Representatives of KPMG LLP are expected to be present at the Annual Meeting.
-They will have an opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions.
+The Company expects that representatives of KPMG LLP will be present at the Annual Meeting, and the representatives will have an opportunity to make a statement if they desire to do so.
+The Company also expects that representatives will be available to respond to appropriate questions from stockholders.

-Stockholder ratification of the Audit Committee's appointment of KPMG LLP as our independent registered public accounting firm is not required by our Bylaws or otherwise.
-Nevertheless, the Board is submitting the appointment of KPMG LLP to the stockholders for ratification as a matter of good corporate practice and will reconsider whether to retain KPMG LLP if the stockholders fail to ratify the Audit Committee's appointment.
-In addition, even if the stockholders ratify the appointment of KPMG LLP, the Audit Committee may in its discretion appoint a different independent registered public accounting firm at any time during the year if the Audit Committee determines that a change is in the best interests of Sonic and its stockholders.
+Stockholder ratification of the Audit Committee's appointment of KPMG LLP to serve as Sonic's independent registered public accounting firm for fiscal 2019 is not required by the Company's Amended and Restated Bylaws or otherwise.
+Nevertheless, the Board is submitting the appointment of KPMG LLP to the Company's stockholders for ratification as a matter of good corporate governance.
+If the Company's stockholders fail to ratify the appointment, the Audit Committee will reconsider its appointment of KPMG LLP.
+Even if this appointment is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the fiscal year if the Audit Committee determines that such a change would be in the best interests of Sonic and its stockholders.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS SONIC'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2015.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS SONIC'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL 2019.